Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 Conversion rate is the percentage of users who complete a desired action, such as making a purchase or filling out a form, out of the total number of clicks.

-12. What is a landing page?
+12. What is a Landing Page?

 A landing page is a standalone web page created specifically for a marketing campaign with a clear and specific goal, such as lead generation or product promotion.

-It is designed to convert visitors into customers or leads by providing a clear and compelling message and call-to-action.
+It is designed to convert visitors into customers or leads by providing a clear and compelling message and call to action.
 Landing pages typically have no navigation menu and focus solely on the offer or message of the campaign.

-13. What is A/B testing?
+13. What is A/B Testing?

 A/B testing is a technique used to compare two different versions of a web page, ad, or email by randomly dividing the audience into two groups and showing each group a different version.